jmxpearson/matlab-neurobio/docs/_quizzes/class2.md

     1. Calculating means of experimental and control groups.
     1. Normalizing each frequency band of a signal to have the same mean power.
     1. Blurring an image by applying a filter.
-    1. Fitting a GLM to data from multiple experimental groups.
+    1. Fitting a single GLM to data from multiple experimental groups.
     1. Removing artifacts from each channel of EEG data.

 1. For which of the following cases would you use logistic regression: